-A Day School package of 12 lessons in three weeks is $1044 (87 each) — a savings of $96 over individual training lessons.
+A Day School package of 12 lessons in three weeks is $1080 (90 each) — a savings of $84 over individual training lessons.
+A package of 16 lessons (four times a week for four weeks) is $1424, a savings of $128.
 We will help you choose the package that’s right for your dog, whether a puppy needing socialization, an unruly pet that needs to learn manners, or a service-dog-in-training that needs assistance task training.

 Please note, for private in-home lessons (including day school, owner lessons, and consultations), we are currently booking for the week of March 4, 2019.
 Group classes are available sooner (see our list of classes).
 Get in touch now to schedule, for a referral, and/or to be added to our wait list to be notified of earlier openings.
 Thank you!